 Although brands understand influencer marketing’s importance, shoppers are no longer looking to their favorite celebrity for purchasing guidance.
 The tide has changed, and shoppers want to follow individuals they feel like they know and trust.

-Bazaarvoice data suggests shoppers prefer content from micro-influencers such as brand employees, because they are more relatable, genuine, and authentic.
+Bazaarvoice research suggests shoppers prefer content from micro-influencers such as brand employees, because they are more relatable, genuine, and authentic.
 Micro-influencers could easily be their next-door neighbor or best friend who genuinely enjoys and uses this product or service.

-With this revelation, some brands’ influencing-efforts are shifting to the people who know their products or services the best — employees.
-As the micro-influencer trend begins to ramp up, a few companies are leading the pack.
+With this revelation, some brands’ influencer efforts are shifting to the people who know their products or services the best — employees.
+As the micro-influencer trend begins to ramp up, here’s the companies are leading the pack.

 Spotlighting behind-the-scenes initiatives

 Walmart is no stranger to the impact of social media.
 Beginning with local Facebook groups for almost 5,000 locations, Walmart gave its stores the autonomy to post unique content about the goings-on in their location.
 To take social media a step further, Walmart’s launch of their Spotlight program has begun to transform 500 employees into pint-sized influencers.

 Purely social engagement

 Dell has always been a social media pioneer.
 The company realized big dreams early on by launching response analysis and social media monitoring technology.
 Dell’s forward-thinking spirit inspires the brand advocacy of its employees.
 To capitalize on their employee’s brand passion, Dell created an employee-driven social sharing content strategy.

 With over 10,000 employees participating in the program, Dell encourages advocates to use their platform to share inspirational content relevant to Dell customers.
-In fact, only 20% of Dell’s content is about the brand itself, while the other 80% highlights the organization’s passions.
+Only 20% of Dell’s content is about the brand itself, while the other 80% highlights the organization’s passions.
 Empowering the employees has exponentially grown brand advocacy and loyalty.